 The Council's evaluation/accreditation procedures described in this publication have been developed to assist institutions in preparing for initial or continuing accreditation and to guide the Accreditation Committee and the Council in their deliberations concerning initial accreditation or reaffirmation of accreditation.
-These procedures are subject to review and approval by CHEA and the U. S. Department of Education.
+These procedures are subject to review and approval by CHEA and the US Department of Education.

-ELIGIBILITY, CANDIDATE STATUS, PROVISIONAL ACCREDITATION AND ACCREDITATION
+ELIGIBILITY, CANDIDATE STATUS, PREACCREDITATION, AND ACCREDITATION

-Institutions seeking accreditation of new colleges of podiatric medicine, and institutions that have had accreditation withdrawn and desire regaining accreditation, must follow the procedures described in this section.
-These institutions progress through the accreditation process by first satisfying nine eligibility requirements, next obtaining candidate status, then provisional accreditation, and finally achieving accreditation.
-(See page 36 for a timeline of the preaccreditation-accreditation process for new colleges of podiatric medicine.)
+Institutions seeking accreditation of new colleges of podiatric medicine, and institutions that have had accreditation withdrawn and desire to regain accreditation must follow the procedures described in this section.
+These institutions progress through the accreditation process by first satisfying ten eligibility requirements, next obtaining candidate status, then preaccreditation, and finally achieving accreditation.
+(See the last page of this document for a timeline of the preaccreditation-accreditation process for new colleges of podiatric medicine.)